 The appeal document must indicate:

-1. the district court decision that is being appealed
+1. the district court decision that is being appealed against

 When the appeal document arrives at the court of appeal, the court begins to prepare the appellate matter.

-A party may also be ordered to appear in person in a main hearing under threat of a fine, if hearing the party is necessary for examining the case.
+A party may also be ordered to appear in person in a main hearing under threat of a fine, if hearing the party is necessary for resolving the case.
 If the party, despite the threat of a fine, fails to appear, the court may order him or her to be brought to the hearing.